chen4578/Micromouse/Schematics/README.md

 As seen in the circuit, we also need a 10 and 22 uF capacitor.
 Specifically, we decided to use a MLCC (multilayer ceramic capacitor) with a package/case of 0603 for compactness and to simplify soldering for both capacitors.

-In order to connectthe batteries to the PCB and the breakout board, we need two JST connectors.
+In order to connect the batteries to the PCB and the breakout board, we need two JST connectors.
 We use B2B-PH-K-S JST connectors because they connect well to the batteries.

 Below is the completed schematic: